LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

     `New-ComplianceSearchAction -SearchName "Inbox Search AlexW" -Purge -PurgeType HardDelete -Confirm:$false`

 19. It Will take a few minutes for the compliance action to complete.
-To check it's status, at the command prompt type the following command press Enter:
+To check its status, at the command prompt type the following command press Enter:

     `Get-ComplianceSearchAction "Inbox search AlexW_Purge" | FL`